Laugh as much as you can breathe and love as long as you can live.

 "People like to say that bullshit a lot."
 Hidan grumbled, his brow furrowing in frustration.
 Kakuzu, to his credit, managed to withhold a sigh.
 This wasn't his forte, and he doubted his capability for handling this in any manner possible of being helpful.

 Hidan stared at the lamp for a few minutes, blinking dully.
-Kakuzu tossed the blanket over Hidan and went to lay in his own bed, hopeful they could both fall back asleep.
-Hidan yanked the blanket off of his head and let it drape around his shoulders.
+Kakuzu tossed the blanket over Hidan and went to get into his own bed, hopeful they could both fall back asleep.
+Hidan yanked the blanket off his head and let it drape around his shoulders.
 A part of him was immensely grateful Kakuzu wasn't the type to ask questions.
-There's another, perhaps slightly older part of him that thinks that maybe someday Kakuzu would come to understand tonight.
-Until then, Hidan would just lie down.
-There's a warm sleepiness in place of the usual cold exhaustion.
+There's another part of him that thinks, maybe someday Kakuzu would come to understand tonight.
+Until then, Hidan would just rest.
+There was a warm sleepiness in place of the usual cold exhaustion.

 "What is it, Hidan?"

 A quiet hum answered Hidan.
 The teenager turned onto his side and rested his cheek against his pillow, exhaustion weighing heavily on his eyelids.
 He glanced up one more time towards Kakuzu, who had his back turned to Hidan.
 He'd always slept closest to the door.

 This story is the first among the ones I have rewritten.
 I debated deleting it, but a part of me felt it could be salvaged if I took it apart and redid it.
 All things considered, I liked the plot I had originally thought of for it.
 Rewriting it really took me back to my old KakuHida roots too, this was the first pairing I ever wrote and my first OTP.